-Both FOA 3.0 and FOA 3.0a approximate non-volatile PM by multiplying the concentration index (CI) of non-volatile PM by the exhaust volumetric flow rate.
+FOA 3.0 approximates non-volatile PM by multiplying the concentration index (CI) of non-volatile PM by the exhaust volumetric flow rate.
 Both CI and the exhaust volumetric flow rate are modal dependent.
 In addition, for mixed turbofan engines, the exhaust volumetric flow rate includes the bypass air which can be determined by the provided ICAO bypass ratio.

-All equations for both FOA 3.0 and 3.0a computation of CI make use of modal-dependent smoke number (SN), specific to each engine considered.
+The FOA 3.0 computation of CI make use of modal-dependent smoke number (SN), specific to each engine considered.
 Thus, across a distinct mode, the SN and the CI will remain constant.
 When possible, the SN is retrieved from certification, manufacturer, or derived data from within the Fleet database, which may include a different SN for each of the four modes.
-For some engines, there is no SN for any or all of the modes and a value of 0.0 is used 36.
+For some engines, there is no SN for any or all of the modes and a value of 0.0 is used 37.

-The FOA methodology (both FOA 3.0 and 3.0a) uses one of the following two equations as appropriate to calculate CI:
+The FOA methodology uses one of the following two equations as appropriate to calculate CI: